grrrwaaa/courses/datt4950/cellular.md

 Additionally, his system does not measure all cells within a radius; instead it selects cells at the radius distance and certain angular directions, creating cyclical symmetries in the result.
 For example, 3-fold symmetry may be used at a smaller scale, and 9-fold symmetry at a larger scale.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/4Sz-iEdNFDc?rel=0" frameborder="0" allowfullscreen></iframe>

+## Multi-way CA & parallel histories

+In certain CA variants, more than one substitution could be valid to undertake.
+We have seen how some CA simply choose randomly between options, while Monte Carlo systems consider two or more options and take the one with the highest entropy.
+In a sense, for a brief moment, these systems follow two parallel histories, and then choose which one to discard.
+But there is no reason why we can't follow two (or more) histories for a little longer than a single step, nor to limit our decision-making to an energetic/entropic basis.
+We may return to this idea when exploring evolutionary systems, which present a similar parallelism.

+> Wolfram also explored ['multi-way'](http://www.wolframscience.com/nksonline/page-204#previous) CA executions, in which all possible histories for a given state are explored, considering their long-term evolutions, and in particular exploring which rules lead to exponentially more universes, which tend to stabilize, and which ultimately lead to the same results.